Shakur Stevenson: Stevenson vs. Valdez

-On January 16, 2022, there were negotiations that Stevenson would have a unification bout with WBC champion Óscar Valdez.
-3 days later, the fight was confirmed for April 30 at the MGM Grand Garden Arena, Paradise, Nevada.
-Stevenson dominated using his jab and footwork to outland and outwork Valdez, even scoring a knockdown in Round 6.
+On January 16, 2022, there were negotiations that Stevenson would have a unification bout with WBC champion Óscar Valdez (17-0, 9 KOs).
+3 days later, the fight was confirmed for April 30 at the MGM Grand Garden Arena, Paradise, Nevada and officially announced on February 17.
+The fight was to be part of a tripleheader.
+Stevenson felt it would make him a pay-per-view star.
+For the contest, PED test was heavily emphasised.
+Throughout the build up, Stevenson used the word “cheating”.
+This was a dig at Valdez, who claimed he innocently ingested stimulants and not a PED.
+Stevenson weighed at the 130 pound limit and Valdez came in at 129.6 pounds.

+Stevenson dominated using his jab and footwork to outland and outwork Valdez, even scoring a knockdown in round 6.
+Valdez was not competitive and had no answer for Stevenson’s defensive skills, reflexes, and more importantly his size, which was a big disadvantage for him.
+In the final round, Shakur looked to play it safe, using movement rather than going for the kill and finishing strong.
 Stevenson won by unanimous decision with scores of 117–110, 118–109 and 118–110.
-In doing so, Stevenson unified the WBC and vacant The Ring super featherweight titles with his WBO super featherweight belt.
-In the post fight interview, he said he had beat the Canelo team and opened up a potential fight with WBC lightweight champion Devin Haney.
+In doing so, Stevenson unified the WBC and vacant The Ring super featherweight titles with his WBO belt.
+According to CompuBox stats, Stevenson landed 189 of his 580 punches thrown with a connect rate of 32.6%, while Valdez had a connect rate of 21.7% which saw him land 110 of his 508 thrown.

+In the post fight interview, Stevenson said he had beat the Canelo team and opened up a potential fight with WBC lightweight champion Devin Haney.
+Stevenson then proposed to his girlfriend in the ring.
 The fight drew in an average of 1,353,000 viewers on ESPN and peaked at 1,440,000.